 Talking about the display, Infinix has done a great job with its 720p display.
 Though it’s not as sharp in this price range as other rivals are providing but it still somehow manages to capture the attention with nearly sharp icons and easily readable text.
-It may look dull at the 50% brightness level, but anything above the middle mark makes screen reasonably comfortable to look at, however, it struggles under direct sunlight though.
+It may look dull at the 50% brightness level, but anything above the middle mark makes the screen reasonably comfortable to look at, however, it struggles under direct sunlight though.

-Performance and battery
+Performance and Battery

 Infinix Hot 8 comes with a whopping 5000 mAh battery, which can provide an impressive battery life considering the 720 display, low power chipset, and aggressive battery management.
 It consumed 9% of the battery during one hour of YouTube streaming on mobile data.
 However, turning the brightness level at full and putting both the SIMs inside doubled the drainage during the same time slot.
 We couldn’t check it on Netflix as the app does not support this phone.
 It is not even visible on the play store; however, manually installing it gives an error message.
-Nevertheless, its battery performed well against the data eating apps.
+Nevertheless, its battery performed well against the data-eating apps.
 We could comfortably run it for one and a half days with a moderate usage that involved every social media app, including Instagram, Tiktok, FB, YouTube, movies, WhatsApp, SoundCloud streaming, calling, a couple of photos, FM radio, etc.

 Infinix Hot 8 carries the latest tradition of biometrics through fingerprint scanning and face unlock.
 Both of the mechanisms are snappier, although the pattern and PIN code are still reliable.

 There is an FM radio app that is very quick in catching stations.
 Just tap the app, and it will grab the frequency right away.
-Additionally, you get this option to record a track and save locally for later use.
+Additionally, you get this option to record a track and save it locally for later use.

-The chipset inside the Infinix Hot 8 supports dual camera setup; it is interesting to see third camera support, which raises the question if Infinix did this only for the sake of calling it a triple camera phone or there is a practical use to it.
+The chipset inside the Infinix Hot 8 supports a dual camera setup; it is interesting to see third camera support, which raises the question if Infinix did this only for the sake of calling it a triple camera phone or there is a practical use to it.

-Infinix Hot 8 has filled the default camera app with popular features that we usually happen to experience in the mid-range phones.
+Infinix Hot 8 has filled the default camera app with popular features that we usually happen to experience in mid-range phones.
 AI Cam, Beauty, Bokeh, AR Shot, Panorama, and HDR are right there to make you feel not much behind a pricey phone.